 The Fraternity requires that members and chapters extend the privileges of membership only to those who are pursuing or have completed initiation into the organization.

 Further, no Phi Sigma Sigma member may pursue, accept or participate in associations or recognition from men’s organizations for the purpose of gaining membership privileges.

 Excellence in membership recruitment is a reflection of the high standards and ideals for which Phi Sigma Sigma continuously strives.

-Such excellence is reflected in the consistent increase in membership up to the chapter's maximum recruitment potential as determined by the Panhellenic/Intersorority Council (ISC), campus, and/or Fraternity.
+Such excellence is reflected in the consistent increase in membership up to the chapter's maximum recruitment potential as determined by the Panhellenic, campus and/or Fraternity.

 The preservation of the integrity of the recruitment process reflects the basic tenets of the ritual and traditions of Phi Sigma Sigma.

-Phi Sigma Sigma recognizes and supports the recruitment guidelines set forth by the member groups of the National Panhellenic Conference and the greater Greek world's practices of fairness and ethical conduct.
+Phi Sigma Sigma recognizes and supports the recruitment guidelines set forth by the member groups of the National Panhellenic Conference and the fraternal practices of fairness and ethical conduct.

-- Each chapter must strive to obtain maximum recruitment potential through the formal/primary recruitment period.
-If maximum recruitment potential is not attained during the formal/primary recruitment period, the chapter will implement continuous recruitment (CR) until maximum recruitment potential has been attained.
+- Each chapter must strive to obtain maximum recruitment potential through the primary recruitment period.
+If maximum recruitment potential is not attained during the primary recruitment period, the chapter will implement continuous open bidding (COB) until maximum recruitment potential has been attained.